-Seven decades after the first Moomin book appeared, Tove Jansson’s Moomintrolls are more than just popular – they’re classics.
+Seven and a half decades after the first Moomin book appeared, Tove Jansson’s Moomintrolls are more than just popular – they’re classics.

 “We are aiming to establish the Moomins alongside Donald Duck and Asterix,” said the managing director of Moomin Characters Ltd in 1995.
 The Moomins experienced a boom in the early 1990s, when a Japanese animated cartoon series caused a surge in popularity for the Finnish troll figure in a large part of the world.